Divyansh-321/exocentric-navigation-system/README.md

 # Exocentric Navigation System

-A real-time autonomous robotics system integrating computer vision, state estimation, path planning, and wireless embedded control for closed-loop navigation using an external perception framework.
+A real-time **distributed robotic navigation system** designed for resource-constrained embedded platforms, where perception, state estimation, and planning are decoupled from onboard computation and executed on an external host to achieve low-latency closed-loop control.

 ---

 # Problem Statement

-Autonomous navigation on low-cost robotic platforms is constrained by limited onboard sensing, computational resources, and unreliable localization.
-Traditional onboard-only solutions often suffer from odometry drift, sensor noise, and the inability to run real-time deep learning models for perception and obstacle detection.
+Autonomous navigation on low-cost robotic platforms is fundamentally constrained by limited onboard compute, unreliable localization, and the inability to execute modern perception models in real time.

-This project addresses these limitations by decoupling perception, planning, and control, shifting all computationally intensive tasks to an external host system.
-An overhead camera provides global environmental awareness, enabling accurate robot localization without relying on onboard SLAM or IMU-based estimation.

-The system leverages centralized deep learning inference (YOLOv8) for real-time obstacle detection, converts detections into a grid-based environment representation, and performs weighted A* path planning for safe navigation.
-Motion commands are executed through a low-latency wireless communication pipeline, enabling real-time closed-loop control of the robot.

-This architecture enables accurate global localization, robust obstacle-aware navigation, and computationally efficient real-time operation on resource-constrained robotic hardware.
+This system addresses these constraints through a **distributed exocentric architecture**, where an external vision system provides global observability of the environment, eliminating reliance on onboard SLAM, IMU-based drift correction, or heavy onboard inference pipelines.

+The core challenge addressed is real-time closed-loop navigation under externalized perception with strict communication latency constraints and noisy visual state estimation.

+A centralized compute node performs:
+- real-time visual localization
+- deep learning-based obstacle inference (YOLOv8)
+- state stabilization via Kalman filtering
+- cost-aware path planning using weighted A*

+while a lightweight embedded agent executes deterministic motion commands over a wireless control channel.

 ---

 # Project Motivation

-Many educational and low-cost robotic platforms are constrained by limited onboard computation and sensing capabilities, making real-time autonomous navigation challenging.
-Rather than increasing onboard hardware complexity, this project explores an exocentric navigation paradigm in which perception, planning, and decision-making are performed externally while the robot acts as a lightweight execution platform.

-This design demonstrates how distributed computation, computer vision, and embedded control can be integrated into a modular closed-loop navigation system capable of real-time autonomous operation.
+This work is motivated by a fundamental constraint in embedded robotics systems: intelligent algorithms are compute-heavy, but embedded platforms are compute-limited.

+Instead of scaling onboard hardware, this system explores a **compute-offloaded navigation paradigm**, where the robot is reduced to a minimal actuation unit and all perception and decision-making is shifted to an external processing node.

+This enables:
+- deployment of deep learning models without onboard GPU constraints
+- stable global localization without SLAM complexity
+- deterministic control over low-cost embedded hardware

+The system demonstrates how robotics can be restructured as a **distributed real-time control problem rather than a monolithic onboard computation system**.

 ---

 # Abstract

-This project presents a real-time autonomous robot navigation system that integrates computer vision, path planning, and wireless communication.
-The system uses an overhead camera to monitor the environment, where the robot is detected and tracked using motion detection, visual tracking, and filtering techniques.
-A Kalman filter is applied to improve the accuracy and stability of robot position estimation.
+This project presents a **real-time distributed robotic navigation system** integrating computer vision, probabilistic state estimation, and graph-based path planning under a constrained wireless control loop.

+An overhead camera provides a global environmental view, enabling exocentric robot localization through motion tracking and filtering techniques.
+A Kalman filter is applied to stabilize state estimation under visual noise and temporary tracking degradation.

-Obstacle detection is performed using a deep learning model based on YOLO, which identifies obstacles in the environment and maps them into a grid-based representation for efficient navigation.
+Obstacle perception is performed using a YOLOv8-based inference pipeline running on a host system, converting semantic detections into a structured grid-based cost map.

-A grid-based A* path planning algorithm computes the shortest and safest path from the robot’s current position to a user-defined target.
-Enhancements such as obstacle padding, soft constraints, and path memory are incorporated to ensure smooth and collision-free navigation.

-The system employs pulse-based control, where short-duration movement commands are sent to the robot instead of continuous actuation signals.
-These pulses are generated based on real-time position and orientation feedback, improving stability and reducing overshooting.
+Navigation is performed using a weighted A* planner operating over this cost map, incorporating obstacle inflation and soft constraints to ensure safety-aware trajectory generation.

+A pulse-based control strategy converts continuous motion requirements into discrete actuation commands, mitigating overshoot introduced by network latency and non-deterministic wireless transmission.

 Wireless communication is implemented using an ESP8266 module over UDP, which forwards commands to an Arduino microcontroller responsible for motor actuation.

-The system demonstrates real-time performance in robot tracking, obstacle avoidance, and autonomous navigation, highlighting the integration of artificial intelligence, computer vision, and embedded systems into a unified robotic architecture.
+The system demonstrates real-time performance in closed-loop perception–planning–control execution under externalized computation constraints.

 ---

 # System Overview

-The system is designed as a **closed-loop exocentric navigation pipeline**, where perception and decision-making are performed externally on a host machine.
+The system is designed as a **distributed real-time control pipeline**, where computational intelligence is moved outside the embedded boundary.

 ### Core Pipeline

-Camera → Vision Processing → State Estimation → Obstacle Mapping → Path Planning → Control → Wireless Execution → Robot Motion
+Camera → External Vision Compute → State Estimation → Cost Map Generation → Path Planning → Control Signal Generation → Wireless Actuation → Robot Motion

+This separation enables:
+- deterministic embedded execution
+- compute-heavy perception on host system
+- real-time closed-loop feedback under network latency constraints

 ---

 # Key Features

-- Exocentric (external camera-based) navigation architecture
+- Exocentric distributed navigation architecture
 - Real-time robot detection and tracking
 - Kalman filter-based state estimation
 - YOLOv8-based obstacle detection
 - Grid-based environment representation
 - Weighted A* path planning with cost penalties
-- Obstacle inflation and soft constraints
+- Obstacle inflation and path memory for smoother trajectories
-- Path memory for trajectory smoothing
 - Pulse-based motion control for stability
 - UDP-based wireless communication pipeline
 - ESP8266 → Arduino motor control bridge